ICGC-TCGA-PanCancer/cli/QuickStart.md

 ##Inside the Pancancer Launcher.

+If you follow the directions above you will find yourself dropped into the docker container that has all our launcher tools.
+The prompt will look like:

+    [LAUNCHER 3.1.3] ubuntu@f27e86874dfb:~/arch3$

 ###Configuration

 Once you are in the Pancancer Launcher docker container, you will want to do some basic pancancer system configuration.
 You can do this using the command: